thomasathul/Rice-Plant-Disease-Detection/README.md

 # Rice-Plant-Disease-Detection
-Detecting diseases in rice plants and classifying them acoording to it.
+Detecting diseases in rice plants and classifying them according to it.

 ## Observations:
   #### Inception V3 model